 In all, the Program was amended 17 times through 2014.
 Every amendment has gone through the same process under Section 4.h. of the Power Act: 1) call for recommendations; 2) an opportunity for comment on the recommendations; 3) a draft Program; 4) public comment, consultations and public hearings on the draft; 5) final Program; and 6) findings on the recommendations and response to comments.
 Some were comprehensive, others were tailored to specific portions of the Program.
 Each amendment cycle requires from one year to eighteen months to complete.
-The next Fish and Wildlife Program amendment process began in the spring of 2018 and is expected to be completed in late 2019 or early 2020.
+The latest Fish and Wildlife Program amendment process began in the spring of 2018 and was completed in two parts in January and August 2020.